Business Glossary and the Enterprise Brain Drain

 Using Business Glossary is the first step in avoiding common project disasters caused by common problems: misunderstanding data, not building what the business asked for, not knowing where to find information, not having access to subject matter experts, and not being able to find the right historic documentation.

 I have helped companies of all sizes get started with Business Glossary, from major banks to universities and not-for-profit organizations.
-IBM has a range of bundles and discounts to make it affordable for small implementations and massively scalable for large enterprises:
+IBM has a range of bundles and discounts to make small and massively scalable implementations cost-effective for large enterprises:

 - Information Server WorkGroup Edition: The WorkGroup license makes all the products more affordable and is popular with smaller organizations.
 It offers a huge discount with some license restrictions on size—for example, no more than 500 glossary users.

 - Business Information Exchange: This bundle offers all the data governance brain drain tools on a silver platter.
 Business Glossary, InfoSphere Discovery and Metadata Workbench under a simplified server and user license that can manage metadata from many products in a central hub.